TRIUMF-MDS-Capstone2023/project/CONTRIBUTING.md

-# Contributing to CALORICH AI project
+# Contributing to CaloRICH AI project

 ## About

-This document outlines how to propose a change to our CALORICH AI project, and the repo can be found [here](https://github.com/TRIUMF-MDS-Capstone2023/project/tree/main).
+This document outlines how to propose a change to our CaloRICH AI project, and the repo can be found [here](https://github.com/TRIUMF-MDS-Capstone2023/project/tree/main).
 We look forward to all proposals and contributions to this project.
 If reporting a bug or requesting features, please open an issue.
 If you'd like to actively contribute to features and/or bugs, please fork our repo and submit a Pull Request (PR), which will be reviewed as soon as possible.
 Please note that all contributors must abide by our code of conduct which can be found below.

 ## Types of Contributions